đ„ All The New Features In React

 Returns multiple elements from components with fragments

-Splitting UI into multiple reusable small components may lead to creation of unnecessary DOM elements, like when you need to return multiple elements from a component.
+Splitting UI into multiple reusable small components may lead to the creation of unnecessary DOM elements, like when you need to return multiple elements from a component.
 React 16 has several options to avoid that:

 // React 15: extra wrapper element